About the Athletic

 Dr. Marshall Brustein

-More detailed information regarding the Athletic Training Education Program can be found in the Athletic Training Student Handbook (708K) .
+More detailed information regarding the Athletic Training Education Program can be found in the Athletic Training Program Student manual.pdf

 Athletic Training Profession